primeqa/primeqa/primeqa/mrc/README.md

 ### Custom Data

-Users can also train and evaluate the MRC model on custom data by proving train_file and eval_file.
+Users can also train (fine-tune) and evaluate the MRC model on custom data by proving train_file and eval_file.
 To run MRC on custom data use the following parameters:

 ```shell